custom-components/pyscript/README.md

 `@time_active` takes one or more strings that specify time-based ranges.
 When any trigger occurs (whether time, state or event), each time range specification is checked.
-If the current time doesn't fall within every range specified, the trigger is ignored and the trigger function is not called.
+If the current time doesn't fall within any range specified, the trigger is ignored and the trigger function is not called.

 Each string specification can take two forms:
 - `"range(datetime_start, datetime_end)"` is satisfied if the current time is in the indicated